Performance Training for the Legal Profession.

 You carry legal accountability for decisions you do not make.
 You advise people who outrank you to do things they do not want to do.
 The cognitive load of that position is sustained, structural, and rarely acknowledged in any performance framework.

 The practice is technically excellent.
-The margin is narrowing — not in revenue, but in the person.
+The margin is narrowing, not in revenue, but in the person.
 The awareness that something is being spent that cannot be billed and cannot be recovered on a weekend.
 Legal knowledge is intact.
 What is eroding is the cognitive infrastructure it operates on.

-Legal professionals are trained extensively in law.
-They are rarely trained in how the mind functions under continuous cognitive load, high decision density, and sustained adversarial pressure.
-What follows is what PMRI has observed working directly with the legal profession.
+Legal professionals are not trained in how the mind functions under continuous cognitive load, high decision density, and adversarial pressure.

 Legal work is cognitively taxing by design, not by accident.

 The architecture of the profession creates a specific neurological condition: adversarial pressure, sustained attention across high-stakes matters simultaneously, continuous decision-making with real consequences, and professional accountability that does not switch off.
 Generic wellness content was never built to address this.
-It was designed for a different kind of stress entirely.
-That is why it does not help.

 You signed up for high cognitive demand.
 Not for permanent depletion.

 The profession normalises load accumulation as the price of seriousness.
 It was never designed to be indefinite.
 Sustained overload without deliberate recovery does not build resilience.
 It builds attrition in judgement quality, in professional endurance, and eventually in the practitioners themselves.
-The two are not the same thing.

 The cost of sustained practice shows up somewhere other than the work.